 • Legal entitlement to be in Canada

-If you wish to apply in person, please see the International Student Specialist who will be happy to go with you on your visit to the Alberta Health and Wellness office.
+If you wish to apply in person, see the International Student Specialist who will be happy to go with you on your visit to the Alberta Health and Wellness office.

 Learn more about Alberta Health Care.

 The King's University Students' Association Health Benefits

-The Students' Association at King's offers a Health Insurance package for all students.
+The Students' Association (SA) offers a Health Insurance package for all students.
 Each student is automatically enrolled at registration at a premium of $202 and are able to select various plans that best suits their needs.
-For more details about the plan, visit the SA website here.
+For more details about the plan, visit the SA website.

 Student Guard Health Insurance

-The Student Guard Health Insurance are another alternatives to buying your health insurance.
+The Student Guard Health Insurance is an alternative to buying your health insurance.
 There is a premium charged, but there is more coverage than the AHCIP.

 On your visit to the doctor or hospital, make sure you bring your insurance card with you.
-As with Alberta Health Care you will need to present your health card prior seeing the doctor.
-If your care provider will not accept the insurance you will need to complete a claim form for reimbursement.
+As with Alberta Health Care, you will need to present your health card prior to seeing the doctor.
+If your care provider will not accept the insurance, you will need to complete a claim form for reimbursement.

 King’s offers free counselling services to students through our on-campus Student Counsellor.
 He is available to meet with students about any of the following issues: